Steve Schmidt: 2008 McCain presidential campaign

+After securing the nomination, the McCain campaign was viewed as "unfocused."
 On July 2, 2008, Schmidt was appointed to head up day-to-day operations of the McCain campaign in response to concerns that the campaign lacked coordination and a clear message.
-Rick Davis retained the formal title of "campaign manager".
+Rick Davis retained the formal title of "campaign manager", and was in charge of the vice presidential selection and vetting process, alongside attorney A.B.
+Culvahouse, resulting in the selection of Alaska governor Sarah Palin.